A Private Holiday Homeowner’s Insight Guide ~ Spain

 Tourism in Spain isn’t just booming—it’s transforming.
 What once drew visitors with flamenco flair and coastal sunshine now invites deeper, slower, more meaningful experiences.
 And in 2025, the short-term rental (STR) landscape is evolving right alongside it.

 Across the country, guests are no longer content with checking in and switching off.
 They’re arriving with curiosity, staying longer, and seeking more than just a comfortable bed.
-They want places that mirror their values, spark inspiration, and offer a sense of belonging—whether it’s a rustic villa in Menorca, a design-led loft in Valencia, or a finca hidden in Mallorca’s olive groves.
+They want places that mirror their values, spark inspiration, and offer a sense of belonging—whether it’s a rustic villa in Menorca, a design-led loft in Valencia, a finca hidden in Mallorca’s olive groves, or a volcanic hideaway in the Canary Islands.
 The best hosts aren’t just offering accommodation anymore.
 They’re offering atmosphere, intention, and a memory guests carry home.

 For private holiday home owners, this shift brings both beauty and responsibility.
 It’s not just about square footage or nightly rates—it’s about presence.
 From the way light moves through a room, to the textures underfoot, to the morning ritual guests quietly create in your space—every detail now matters more.
 And those details?
 They’re where differentiation lives.

-With over 85 million international visitors in 2024 and a STR sector contributing €19 billion to the national economy, Spain continues to stand as one of Europe’s most magnetic travel destinations.
+With over 85 million international visitors in 2024 (INE), and a €19 billion contribution from short-term rentals (Exceltur), Spain continues to stand as one of Europe’s most magnetic travel destinations.
 But behind the headlines lies something more human: a new kind of traveller, a new kind of stay, and new opportunities for holiday home owners like you.

 This isn’t just a report.
 It’s a roadmap—for those who care about creating guest spaces with both heart and financial clarity.